google-research/meta-dataset/README.md

+# NEW!
+TFDS API for Meta-Dataset

+To accompany the presentation of the [VTAB+MD paper](https://openreview.net/pdf?id=Q0hm0_G1mpH) at NeurIPS 2021's Datasets and Benchmarks track, we are releasing a TensorFlow Datasets-based implementation of Meta-Dataset's input pipeline which is compatible with both the original Meta-Dataset protocol (MD-v1) and the updated protocol designed for VTAB+MD (MD-v2).
+See [the documentation page](data/tfds/README.md) for more information and example code snippets.

+# Meta-Dataset

 This repository contains accompanying code for the article introducing Meta-Dataset, [arxiv.org/abs/1903.03096](https://arxiv.org/abs/1903.03096) and the follow-up paper that proposes the VTAB+MD merged benchmark [arxiv.org/abs/2104.02638](http://arxiv.org/abs/2104.02638).
 It also contains accompanying code and checkpoints for CrossTransformers, [https://arxiv.org/abs/2007.11498](https://arxiv.org/abs/2007.11498), a